-PROGRAM TITLE POPULATION SERVED FAMILIES SERVED AS OF APRIL 2024 Laurelbrook Estates This program assists individuals or families who are chronically homeless and is a Continuum of Care project-based voucher subsidy tied to designated scattered sites throughout the County of San Bernardino.
+PROGRAM TITLE POPULATION SERVED Families Served As of April 2024 Laurelbrook Estates This program assists individuals or families who are chronically homeless and is a Continuum of Care project-based voucher subsidy tied to designated scattered sites throughout the County of San Bernardino.
 The supportive services are offered through the Department of Behavioral Health.
-Project Gateway HACSB formed a partnership with Ontario Housing Authority, Mercy House Living Centers Inc., and the San Bernardino County Department of Behavioral Health (DBH) to provide permanent housing in conjunction with long-term supportive services including mental health care, employment, self-sufficiency etc. to individuals and families who are chronically homeless in our community.
-Cornerstone This program was initially implemented in 2012 and provides rental assistance for hard to se chronically homeless individuals and families with disabilities in connection with supportive servifunded through the Department of Behavioral Health (DBH).
-As of March 1, 2023, three exist tenant-based Continuum of Care programs (New Horizons, Whispering Pines and Stepping Stor have all been consolidated into the Cornerstone Program.
-This is an ongoing program, and turnover vouchers focus on providing housing to chronically homeless households.
-HACSB provi the housing services based on eligible referrals from the CES and the DBH, matches housing fu by providing supportive services.
-Lantern Woods This program was implemented in 2012 and is a Continuum of Care project-based voucher subsidy tied to designated sites in the County of San Bernardino.
+23 Project Gateway HACSB formed a partnership with Ontario Housing Authority, Mercy House Living Centers Inc., and the San Bernardino County Department of Behavioral Health (DBH) to provide permanent housing in conjunction with long-term supportive services including mental health care, employment, self- sufficiency etc. to individuals and families who are chronically homeless in our community.
+12 Cornerstone This program was initially implemented in 2012 and provides rental assistance for hard to serve chronically homeless individuals and families with disabilities in connection with supportive services funded through the Department of Behavioral Health (DBH).
+As of March 1, 2023, three existing tenant-based Continuum of Care programs (New Horizons, Whispering Pines and Stepping Stones) have all been consolidated into the Cornerstone Program.
+This is an ongoing program, and all turnover vouchers focus on providing housing to chronically homeless households.
+HACSB provides the housing services based on eligible referrals from the CES and the DBH, matches housing funds by providing supportive services.
+207 Lantern Woods This program was implemented in 2012 and is a Continuum of Care project-based voucher subsidy tied to designated sites in the County of San Bernardino.
 The supportive services are offered through the DBH for chronically homeless individuals and families.
 16